 Can you talk about some of the ways Northwoods is evolving to support agencies through this time?

 We’re really upping the game to meet the demand of this new remote economic assistance world.
-Now more than ever, the goal is finding ways to save clicks and streamline processes, so customers are prepared for the mountain of work inevitably coming.
+The goal is finding ways to save clicks, streamline processes, and automate for impact so customers are prepared for the mountain of work inevitably coming.

 What’s the one thing all technology providers should be doing to help our economic assistance partners navigate during this time?